Custom home builders in El Paso Tx

 * Safer at night.

-* Can have prettier, but more expensive, garage doors.
+* Great curb appeal, but often more expensive, garage doors.

 * Larger back yard.